ssaunier/ssaunier.github.io/_posts/2013-07-24-be-lazy-dont-build-that-feature-yet.markdown

 <img class="inline pull-right" src="/images/posts/hammock.jpg" alt="Hammock" />
 One of the best quality a software engineer should have is laziness.
-Not wanna-sleep-all-day kind of lazy, but more in a way where he seeks to minimize the amount of stuff built.
+Not wanna-sleep-all-day kind of lazy, but more in a way of seeking to minimize the amount of stuff built.
 He knows the best code is the one you don't write.

 Product came today with a wonderful idea.
 They want you to build feature _X_.